 Good MorningPressure is building within the equity markets.
 Another round of better-than-expected data was released on Thursday, reinforcing that 1 or 2 more interest rate hikes are coming this year.
 The mounting fear has the S&P 500 down another 0.3% for the session and at the lowest levels in over a week.
 Friday's trading could be critical and determine the next big move, but risk is ahead.
 The next major catalyst for the market will come out next week, and it could be a big surprise.

 The August read of CPI is due midweek and is expected to be hot.
 The question is how hot it could be, and it could be a more significant number than some wish.
 The price of oil has risen dramatically over the past 2 months, underpinning an increase in prices for airlines and truckers.
 That cost increase will be felt by other industries and bleed down to the consumer sooner or later.
-Featured: Trump’s treachery (Ad)
+Featured: The case for trading fewer setups, not more (Ad)

 |